Heath, an adoptable Chocolate Labrador Retriever in Medina, OH image 1/5

 2 year old male Chocolate Labrador Retriever

 Symptoms include tremors, uncoordinated movements, and poor balance.
 My foster family has seen a noticeable improvement however from when I first arrived - probably all that love and good food I’ve been getting!
 It really doesn’t affect me much.
+I run and jump and climb like a normal pup.
 I’m just extra cute and bouncy when I run around.
+Just watch me running around my backyard in the snow!
+I'm having an amazing time!

 How To Adopt